As a business person, you may have heard the saying, “if you build it, they will come”. Well, that doesn’t apply to every business sector anymore.

-You may have heard the saying, “if you build it, they will come”.
-Well, that doesn’t apply to businesses anymore.
-With a world now immersed in technology and more internet users every year, the way we market our businesses has had to change.
-Business owners must work harder than ever before to capture the attention of their target market, and I have good news for you: search engine optimisation (SEO) is here to help.
+With a world now immersed in technology and more internet users every year, the way we market our businesses has changed.
+Business owners must work harder than ever before to provide a positive user experience and capture the attention of their target market.
+I have good news for you: search engine optimization (SEO) is here to help.

-The internet is growing, and businesses have just realised how important SEO is in their digital marketing activities.
-Search engine optimisation has been the way to go for websites since the portal boom.
-It makes sense since businesses need all the exposure they can get.
-Since Google took over as the dominant search engine, everyone wanted their website to be found on the search engine’s top page; this resulted in an increase in businesses who tried online marketing through articles, advertising, social media and search engine optimisation, simply because they saw it works.
+The internet is growing, and businesses have realised SEO’s importance in their digital marketing efforts.
+Since the portal boom, search engine optimisation has been the way for websites.
+It makes sense since businesses need exposure to market their product/service to their ideal customer.
+Since Google took over as the dominant search engine, everyone wants their customer to find their website on the search engine’s top page.
+This increased the number of businesses who tried online marketing through articles, advertising, social media, providing a decent user experience and search engine optimisation simply because they saw it works.

-Search engine optimisation (SEO) is a tremendous investment in effort and financial resources and a crucial part of running any business online.
-Without SEO, your business has to rely almost entirely on word of mouth to generate organic traffic and leads.
-Although this can work if you have a powerful brand or offer an outstanding service, many other businesses will fight for the attention of customers who heard about their brand through word of mouth.
+Search engine optimisation (SEO) is a tremendous investment.
+The marketing cost in effort and financial resources is crucial for running any business online.
+Your business must rely almost entirely on word of mouth to generate organic traffic and leads without SEO.
+Although this can work if you have a powerful brand, social media profiles, or you offer an outstanding service, many other businesses will fight for the attention of customers who heard about their brand through word of mouth.

-Search engine optimisation (SEO) is one of the best and most cost-effective ways for businesses to increase their online presence.
+Search engine optimisation (SEO) is one of the best and most cost-effective ways for businesses to increase their online presence and ensure sustainable growth.

 The Most Common Mistakes Businesses Make with SEO